 Add To Favorites

 The first step to creating something to help a character within a book is to understand the style of the book.
 Is it a realistic story or an imaginary one?
 Does it take place in the past or the future?
-Your assistance needs to be designed in an appropriate form, no flying machines for Nancy Drew.
+Assistance needs to be designed in an appropriate form, no flying machines for Nancy Drew.

 For a wrist gauntlet, shape a large piece of craft foam around your wrist and note where on the shape the decorations need to be drawn.
 Lay the foam flat and create the artwork with Crayola® Twistables® Slick Stix™.
 When you are happy with your design, glue the foam into the gauntlet shape with Crayola® No-Run School Glue.
 Clip in place with clothespins while it dries.